Backtracking Bipolar Magnetic Regions to their emergence: Two groups and their implication in the tilt measurements: Results

 After backtracking, we obtain information for 3080 BMRs, covering their evolution from early emergence until either their decay or their passage beyond the west limb, whichever occurs first.
 The rest of our analysis is based on this catalog.
 It is worth noting that for some BMRs, the backtracking algorithm identifies $T_0$ as the same as $T_e$; such cases are also included in the analysis.
 Building on this, we now proceed to examine how the statistical properties of these BMRs evolve over time.

-\subsection{Two groups of BMRs: Emerging and Non-Emerging BMRs}
+\subsection{Two groups of BMRs: Emerging and Discarded BMRs}

 A closer look at some of the BMRs in \Figs{fig:bt_eg}{sfig:bt_eg}, we see that, in most cases, we can follow BMRs from their earliest stage through to maturity.
 However, some cases show little or no flux growth over time.
-Such regions are not truly emerging BMRs and do not conform to the conventional understanding of BMRs.
-To investigate this, we examined the change in magnetic flux between first detection ($T_e$) and a later stage ($T_0$), this helps separate genuine emergences from cases influenced by flux dispersal or reconfiguration of pre-existing fields.
-Figure~\ref{fig:flux_evol}a (with inset in linear scale) shows a scatter plot of flux at $T_e$ versus flux at $T_0$.
+In such cases the algorithm fails to capture the emergent phase of the BMRs, instead it captures the decaying phase of the regions or the fragmented parts of an active region.
+To investigate this, we examined the change in magnetic flux between first detection ($T_e$) and a later stage ($T_0$); this helps separate genuine emergences from cases influenced by flux dispersal or reconfiguration of pre-existing fields.
+Figure~\ref{fig:flux_evol}a (with an inset on a linear scale) shows a scatter plot of flux at $T_e$ versus flux at $T_0$.
 Two clusters are evident: one along the diagonal, indicating little change in flux from the time of emergence to the later time $T_0$, and another above it, showing the expected growth of emerging BMRs \citep{svanda25}.
 The latter fits the conventional expectation of emerging and growing BMRs from the convection zone, while the former does not.
-Visual inspection confirms that most of the BMRs in the diagonal branch arise from remnant flux of old or decaying regions (Figure~\ref{sfig:bt_eg}a–d), fragmented flux from a parent BMR (Figure~\ref{sfig:bt_eg}e–h), dispersed or short-lived flux (Figure~\ref{sfig:bt_eg}i–p), or multiple emergences nearby.
-These are not genuine new emergences.
+Visual inspection confirms that most of the BMRs in the diagonal branch arise from remnant flux of old or decaying regions (Figure~\ref{sfig:bt_eg}a–d), fragmented flux from a parent BMR (Figure~\ref{sfig:bt_eg}e–h), dispersed or short-lived flux (Figure~\ref{sfig:bt_eg}i–p), or ephemeral regions whose (short) emerging phase is missed due to weak flux comparable to the background fields (Figure~\ref{sfig:bt_eg}m–p).
+Thus, all these are not genuine new emergences.